Oxy Fuel Welding (OFW)

-(2) There are three major processes within this group: oxyacetylene welding, oxyhydrogen welding, and pressure gas welding.
+There are three major processes within the OFW group:

 There is one process of minor OFW, Oxy Fuel welding industrial significance, known as air acetylene welding, in which heat is obtained from the combustion of acetylene with air.
 Welding with methylacetone-propadiene gas (MAPP gas) is also an oxyfuel procedure.

-(1) The equipment used in OFW, Oxy Fuel welding is low in cost, usually portable, and versatile enough to be used for a variety of related operations, such as bending and straightening, preheating, postheating, surface, braze welding, and torch brazing.
+The equipment used in OFW, Oxy Fuel welding is low in cost, usually portable, and versatile enough to be used for a variety of related operations, such as bending and straightening, preheating, post heating, surface, braze welding, and torch brazing.

 With relatively simple changes in equipment, manual and mechanized oxygen cutting operations can be performed.
 Metals normally welded with the oxyfuel process include steels, especially low alloy steels, and most nonferrous metals.
 The process is generally not used for welding refractory or reactive metals.

-(2) Among the commercially available OFW, Oxy Fuel welding fuel gases, acetylene most closely meets all these requirements.
+Among the commercially available OFW, Oxy Fuel welding fuel gases, acetylene (combination of hydrogen and carbon) most closely meets all these requirements.
 Other gases, fuel such as MAPP gas, propylene, propane, natural gas, and proprietary gases based on these, have sufficiently high flame temperatures but exhibit low flame propagation rates.